Supreeth095/DataViz2/README.md

   Channel: Shape

-2.Crime rate in the neighborhood:
+2.Crime rate in each neighborhood:

   Type:Ordinal